-The Red Hat Enterp rise Linux operating system must take app ropriate action when the e audisp-remote buffer is full The rea true Bires TIDE LINEAR operating by btem i mast tane app ropriate action e addisp remote ourier to run
+The Red Hat Enterprise Linux operating system must take appropriate action when the audisp-remote buffer is full.

 Information stored in one location is vulnerable to accidental or incidental deletion or alteration.

 Off-loading is a common process in information systems with limited audit storage capacity.